 Acknowledgments. - The vessel crew (Lori Evrard, Charles Carrier, Keith Peterson, and Joe Walters) assisted with field collections onboard the R/V Kiyi.
 Dalton Lebeda performed a second reading on scale samples.
-Hanna Fiorio, Scott Sapper, and Glenn Miller assisted with otolith preparation or initial assessments.
-XXX improved the quality and clarity of the paper.
+Hanna Fiorio, Scott Sapper, and Glenn Miller assisted with otolith preparation or initial age estimates.
+Mark Rogers improved the quality and clarity of the paper.
 Mention of trade names or commercial products does not constitute endorsement or recommendation for use.
 This article is contribution XXXX of the U.S. Geological Survey Great Lake Science Center.

 Literature Cited